HimanshuDhote/HimanshuDhote/README.md

 I believe in fostering a strong cybersecurity community.
 Let's join forces, share insights, and make a collective impact in safeguarding the digital realm.

 Reach out to me for collaboration, discussions, or simply to exchange ideas.
-I'm eager to connect with like-minded individuals who share a passion for cybersecurity!
+I'm eager to connect with every individuals who share a passion for cybersecurity!